Coombs is a small rural community located just outside Parksville and Qualicum Beach and along highway 4A.

 Hamilton Hobby Farm

-Right across the street from Butterfly World, you will find this hobby farm full of a myriad of animals, including horses, goats, potbelly pigs, chickens, ducks, rabbits, and many other critters.
-They also offer hayrides, as well as horseback riding lessons.
+Right across the street from Butterfly World, this hobby farm is full of a myriad of animals, including horses, goats, potbelly pigs, chickens, ducks, rabbits, and many other critters.
+They also offer hayrides and horseback riding lessons.

 Hamilton Marsh